 Once they can tie their shoelaces, they should be able to brush their teeth efficiently.
 Don’t forget to teach them to floss too!

 Often, children don’t see the reason for an oral health care routine – the idea of decay and cavities is challenging for them to understand.

 And yet, as adults, we know how necessary good oral hygiene habits are; the earlier they are instilled in children, the more likely the practices will stay with them and help them as they grow older.

 To help you persuade your children to practice good oral hygiene habits, Passion Family Dental North Lakes has put together a list of tips that will help your child to enjoy oral hygiene and thus be more likely to have healthful habits.

 As a bonus, we will reintroduce you to the Child Dental Benefits Schedule, a way in which some children can get basic dental care and training, without reaching into your purse or wallet!

 This is an easy one, and it appeals to children on at least two levels.

-First, children often mimic their parents, so if you brush thoroughly, for a full two minutes, and happily, you can expect your child to join in.
+First, children often mimic their parents, so if you brush thoroughly for two minutes and happily, you can expect your child to join in.

-When you are done brushing, floss your child’s teeth or help them with their flossing if they can do it on their own.
+When you are done brushing, floss your child’s teeth or help them with flossing if they can do it independently.

-Second, this makes oral hygiene a ‘family’ affair, a chance to get together and bond over some relatively simple hygiene tasks.
+Second, oral hygiene is a ‘family’ affair, a chance to get together and bond over some simple hygiene tasks.